-The Taxation Subcommittee advises on tax matters based on SCAAK's research and experience of its members employed in accounting, auditing and financial areas.
-The Subcommittee ensures that SCAAK members have sufficient access to information and have high level of education to provide high-level professional advice on tax matters to their employers, clients and other parties.
+The Taxation Committee advises on tax matters based on SCAAK's research and experience of its members employed in accounting, auditing and financial areas.
+The Committee ensures that SCAAK members have sufficient access to information and have high level of education to provide high-level professional advice on tax issues to their employers, clients and other parties.

 Executive Director is Society’s Chief Executive elected by the Board and reports to the President and the Board.

 Executive Office Departments are: